-hardware-sector protect feature
+hardware-sector protection feature

 This feature disables both programming and erase operations on any combination of one to eight sectors.
 Commands to program or erase a protected sector do not change the data contained in the sector.
-The data-polling and toggle bits operate for 2 μ s to 100 μ s and then return to valid data.
-This feature is enabled using high-voltage V{ID} (11.5 V to 12.5 V) on address pin A9 and control pin \overline{G} , and V{IL} on control pin \overline{E} .
+The data-polling and toggle bits operate for $2\,\mu s$ to $100\,\mu s$ and then return to valid data.
+This feature is enabled using high-voltage V{ID} (10.5 V to 12.5 V) on address pin A9 and control pin \overline{G} , and V{IL} on control pin \overline{E} .
 Figure 14 shows a flow chart of the sector-protect operation.

-The device is delivered with all sectors unprotected; however, sector-unprotect mode is available to unprotect protected sectors.
-Figure 16 is a flow chart of the sector-unprotect operation.
+The device is delivered with all sectors unprotected.
+Sector-unprotect mode is available to unprotect protected sectors.
+Figure 16 shows a flow chart of the sector-unprotect operation.